wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-automated-patching.md

 ## Configure Automated Patching in the Portal

-You can use the [Azure Preview Portal](https://portal.azure.com/) to configure Automated Patching when you create a new SQL Server Virtual Machine.
+You can use the [Azure Preview <!-- deleted by customization Portal](https://portal.azure.com/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn/) <!-- keep by customization: end --> to configure Automated Patching when you create a new SQL Server Virtual Machine.
 The following screenshot shows these options under **OPTIONAL CONFIGURATION** | **SQL AUTOMATED PATCHING**.

 ![SQL Automatic Patching in Azure Management Portal](./media/virtual-machines-sql-server-automated-patching/IC778484.jpg)